DFE-Digital/manage-courses-support/README.md

 ## Setting up the app in development

+1. Run `yarn` to install node dependencies
+2. Run `bundle install` to install the gem dependencies
-1. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data.
+3. Run `rake db:setup` to set up the database development and test schemas, and seed with test data
-2. Run `bin/rails s` to launch the app on http://localhost:3000.
+4. Run `bundle exec foreman start -f Procfile.dev` to launch the app on http://localhost:5000

 ## Testing features that depend on the Manage Courses API